FLock-io/dAI-doc/guides/validator-guide.md

 - Web3 Wallet - You will use this to connect to the web app at train.flock.io

 - $FML - FLock’s testnet tokens required for staking.
 You can check out the contract [here](https://sepolia.basescan.org/address/0xeF39985160FEdd389B46E6dB14d6aEa26cb5981A\)).
+You should first get whitelisted [here](https://blog.flock.io/news/trainflock), then obatin $FML at our faucet [here](https://train.flock.io/faucet).

 - Base Sepolia ETH - FLock.io testnet is deployed on Base Sepolia.
 You will need Base Sepolia ETH for gas to execute the staking transactions.